seamory/micro-code-restful-server/README.md

 **route**

-Route path
+Route path.
+This argument must start of word `'/'`.

+ex: `'/helloworld'`

 **method**

-Request method
+Request method.
+You can use single request method or multiple method both.
+If you use multiple method, between method you should split by a comma.

+single ex: `get`, `post`, `delete`, `put`

+multiple ex: `get, post`, `post, put`

 **sql**

-The sql route path binding. use ?:field_name to bind the post or url arguments. if sql is a array, server will be create a sql transcation, and execution sequence is depend on the sql in which index in array.
+The sql which bind to the route. you can use `?:field_name` to bind the post or url arguments.

+If sql is an array object, the server will be created a sql transaction, and execution sequence is depend on the sql in which index in the array object.

 **middleware**

+Middleware makes user could do more advance action in the route.

+The middleware function accept one argument `req`, the more information about `req` you could realize from express request.

+The middleware function return a sql which you can use bind grammar as above sql part guide. if the function structure has any errors, you must return an empty array object.

 ## New feature preview
 1. support the auth of request.
-2. rebuild by go language or rust language.
+2. support the result process.